FIWARE IoT Agents JSON

 - IOTA_DEFAULT_RESOURCE=/iot/json

-- IOTA_JSON_LD_CONTEXT=http://context/ngsi-context.jsonld
+- IOTA_JSON_LD_CONTEXT=http://context/user-context.jsonld

 - IOTA_FALLBACK_TENANT=openiot